oviis/jenkins-mvn-dind-slave/README.md

 the Image have been build on the docker alpine base<br>
 * have a openjdk8 inside<br>
 * have mvn installed and configured
-* a docker daemon started as
+* a docker daemon started
 * a jenkins user configured as jnlp slave, also with permissions to run docker commands